David Domingo

 About Me

 I’m currently a final year PhD Candidate studying Computer Science at Rutgers University.
-I am part of the Systems Research Lab in the Department of Computer Science advised by Sudarsun Kannan.
+I am part of the Systems Research Lab in the Department of Computer Science advised by Sudarsun Kannan working on solutions to improve performance for multi-threaded, I/O intensive workloads on modern storage.

 Interests

-Operating Systems, File Systems, Storage Architecture, Distributed Systems.
+Operating Systems, Distributed Systems, File Systems, Storage Architecture, Distributed Storage, Databases/Key-Value Stores, Cloud Infrastructure, Cloud Efficiency.

-We live in a world of complex systems; things like machine learning, IoT devices, and social media services are generating large amounts of data.
-I’m interested in researching problems related to how we store and move data.
-With newer and newer storage technologies becoming more performant and more affordable, we should able to utilize them and efficiently integrate them into the systems we use today.
+We are living during a time of extreme data growth; workloads from AI/ML, IoT devices, and social media services are generating and consuming large amounts of data.
+I’m interested in researching problems related to how we scale the way we store and retrieve data.
+With newer storage technologies becoming more performant and more affordable, we should able to utilize them and efficiently integrate them into the systems we use today.
+Additionally, with the exponential growth of data workloads, we should be able to build/optimize storage systems to scale effiently and minimize the potential excasterbation of hardware and energy waste.

 *Note: I’m currently on the job market and looking for industry positions!*